bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 :'<,'>sort
 ```

-By default lines starting with *0-9* will be sorted before *A-Z* followed
+By default, lines starting with *0-9* will be sorted before *A-Z* followed
 lastly by lines starting with *a-z*.

 Use the `i` option to ignore case when sorting, more often than not you want to